iamsourabh-in/any2k8/README.md

 # any2k8
-A repository having a collection of samples of all major languages deployed and test in K8
+A repository having a collection of samples of all major languages deployed and test in K8 with all the best pratices

-It keep in mind the production ready scenario and tried to make a
+It tries to keep in mind the production ready scenario and tried to make a

 1) Secure env to build